yoni2k/data-science-ml-dl-mnist/DETAILED STEPS.md

 ### Conclusions going forward:
 - Start using val_loss as the stop function.
 Need to play with patience.
 Does it depend also on how fast we are learning?
 For example smaller batch size or larger learning rate = need to wait less to stop
 - Try with var_loss that's any, and with patience 3

+# Conclusions 28 - var_loss StopFuction with any var_loss, and with patience 3
+- Patience 3 is too small - stopping too early
+### Conclusions going forward:
+- Try with patience 5